nblxa/oracle-test-schemas/README.md

 ## Summary

-This repository contains the scripts for setting up a REST API for quick provisioning of test schemas in your Oracle Cloud Autonomous Database.
+With this REST API you can quickly provision temporary test schemas in your Oracle Cloud Autonomous Database.
+Use the integrated deployment script to deploy the API on your database.

-The REST API will exposed by your database itself using [Oracle REST Data Services](https://www.oracle.com/database/technologies/appdev/rest.html) (ORDS).
+The REST API will be exposed by your database itself using [Oracle REST Data Services](https://www.oracle.com/database/technologies/appdev/rest.html)
-You may access it manually or from your CI environment.
+(ORDS).
+You may access it either manually or from your CI environment.

 It works with ['Always Free'](https://www.oracle.com/cloud/free/) Oracle Cloud Autonomous Databases.